microsoft/community-organization-operations-suite/README.md

 Environments & Mapped Branches:

 - `dev` branch: synchronized w/ integration environment.
+- `staging` branch: synchronized w/ staging environment.
-- `main` branch: synchronized w/ production environment.
+- `main` branch: synchronized w/ production & demo environments.

 Active development is performed in feature branches and synchronized into the `dev` branch as it stabilizes.
-When releases are ready for production, they are merged into the `main` branch.
+When a sprint completes, the `dev` branch is merged into the `staging` branch.
+When the release is approved, the `staging` branch will be merged into the `main`

 Development Branches:
 The following branch naming patterns are utilized for different kinds of efforts within the project.
 All branches should target the `dev` branch, except for `hotfix` branches, which may target both `dev` and `main`.